 Answer questions and see how you rank against other players.Play Now

 In 1858, four years after opening his own shop, Vuitton debuted an entirely new trunk.
-Instead of leather, it was made of a gray canvas that was lighter, more durable, and more impervious to water and odors.
-More importantly, unlike all previous trunks, which were dome-shaped, Vuitton's trunks were rectangular—making them stackable and far more convenient for shipping via new means of transport like the railroad and steamship.
+Instead of leather, it was made of a gray canvas that was lighter, more durable and more impervious to water and odors.
+However, the key selling point was that unlike all previous trunks, which were dome-shaped, Vuitton's trunks were rectangular—making them stackable and far more convenient for shipping via new means of transport like the railroad and steamship.
 Most commentators consider Vuitton's trunk the birth of modern luggage.

 The trunks proved an immediate commercial success, and advances in transportation and the expansion of travel placed an increasing demand for Vuitton's trunks.
 In 1859, to fulfill the requests placed for his luggage, he expanded into a larger workshop in Asnieres, a village outside Paris.
 Business was booming, and Vuitton received personal orders not only from French royalty but also from Isma'il Pasha, the Khedive of Egypt.